tixxit/gulon/README.md

 Build and query small approximate nearest neighbour (ANN) indices on the JVM.

-This focuses on building small ANN indices that can be loaded into memory from large word or other entity embeddings.
-It is designed to work with O(10m) vectors and return queries in 5ms or less on modern hardware.
+This focuses on building _small_ ANN indices of large word (or other entity) embeddings that can be loaded into memory.
+It is designed to work with O(10m) vectors with tens, hundreds or thousands of dimensions and return queries in 5ms or less on modern hardware with sane defaults.